Xetibo/ReSet-Doc/sections/Prelude.typ

 possible to install multiple versions of a specific library, ensuring that each program receives the necessary library.

-#subsubsection("Virtual Memory and Global Offset Table")
+#subsubsection("Virtual Memory and Global Offset Table (GOT)")
 Operating systems do not offer processes direct access to physical memory.
 This ensures that processes do not access random memory that is used by other processes.
 Virtual memory address mapping enforces this paradigm by creating a pointer map to physical memory.
 On this map, the operating system can control the allowed memory space of the application with the Memory Management Unit.
-Should the process try to access physical memory which is not offered to this process, then the MMU will cause an MMU fault signal.
+Should the process try to access physical memory which is not offered to this process, then the MMU will cause an MMU fault signal. @MMU

 When loading a potential shared library plugin for ReSet, this would result in two virtual address mappings, one for the ReSet user interface and one for the